OverDrive Developers

 • 503 Service Unavailable: We're likely experiencing some temporary down-time.
 Please let us know when you experienced the trouble and what request you were making.

-How to handle Error Response Codes
+How to handle error response codes

 When you get certain response codes in the response header, you also get a JSON response that includes details about what happened.
 That JSON response includes a token that we can use to track down what went wrong.